AnanthaPadmanaban-KrishnaKumar/Visionary-Sign-Detector/README.md

 - **Semantic Analysis of Traffic Signs**: Using NLP to analyze and understand the textual information on traffic signs.
 This will allow the system to comprehend messages and instructions on signs, like speed limits or cautionary advice, which are crucial for safe navigation.
 - **Synergistic Integration with AI and Rule-Based Systems**: The NLP component will work in tandem with both the AI and rule-based elements of our hybrid model.
 For signs with textual content, NLP will provide quick semantic understanding, while the AI component will handle complex interpretations that require contextual analysis.

-By incorporating these three approaches – Model Simplification, Hybrid Model Development, and NLP-Enhanced Semantic Interpretation – we aim to significantly reduce the inference time of our system.
+By incorporating these two approaches – Hybrid Model Development, and NLP-Enhanced Semantic Interpretation – we aim to significantly reduce the inference time of our system.
 This integration is expected to not only improve the real-time functionality of our ADAS but also establish new standards for efficiency and reliability in traffic sign interpretation within the autonomous driving industry.

 ## Conclusion:
 In conclusion, our project marks a significant stride in enhancing Autonomous Driving Assistant Systems by synergistically combining the precision of Ultralytics YOLOv8 in traffic sign detection with the advanced interpretative capabilities of Gemini AI Pro Vision Model.
 This integration has led to a breakthrough in real-time, accurate traffic sign interpretation, crucial for safe and efficient autonomous navigation.
 By bridging the gap between detection and interpretation, our project sets a new benchmark in the realm of autonomous driving technology, paving the way for safer, more intelligent, and adaptable autonomous vehicles.